lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.02-reranking-and-chunking-in-search-tool/explainer/readme.md

 We're going to add a reranker to filter search results using an LLM before returning them to the user.

+Recommendation: hand-code this commit.
+It's important to feel ownership over the system prompt, especially.

 ### Steps To Complete

 #### Create the `rerank.ts` file with types and function signature